daddou-ma/buffer-publish/CONTRIBUTING.md

 ## Coding Styleguide 💻

 ### Prettier 💁‍♀️
-We use Prettier for our code styling, and the easiest way to work with it is by installing Prettier as a plugin in the IDE of your choice, however, you can also make sure your format is in place with the following commands:
+We use Prettier for our code styling, and the easiest way to work with it is by installing Prettier as a plugin in the IDE of your choice, however, you can also make sure your coding format is in place with the following commands:

 ```bash
 # To check the format